-Item Application Messages Comments
+Item No Application Type Messages Comments

-No Туре

 1 1 CM CM is an ATN service

 2 AFN AFN is a FANS 1/A service

-3 CPDLC All implemented up and downlink

-messages to be recorded

-4 ADS-C ADS-C reports All contract requests and reports

-recorded

-Position reports Only used within FANS 1/A. Mainly

-used in oceanic and remote areas.

-5 ADS-B Surveillance data Information that enables correlation

-with any associated records stored

-separately from the helicopter

-6 D-FIS D-FIS is an ATN service.
-All

-implemented up and downlink

-messages to be recorded

-7 TWIP TWIP messages Terminal weather information for

-pilots

-8 D ATIS ATIS messages Refer to EUROCAE ED-89A, dated

-December 2003: Data Link

-Application System Document

-(DLASD) for the 'ATIS' data link

-service

-9 OCL OCL messages Refer to EUROCAE ED-106A, dated

-March 2004: Data Link Application

-System Document (DLASD) for

-'Oceanic Clearance' (OCL) data link

-service

-10 DCL DCL messages Refer to EUROCAE ED-85A, dated

-March 2003: Data Link Application

-System Document (DLASD) for

-'Departure Clearance' data link

-service

-11 Graphics Weather maps & Graphics exchanged in the framework

-other graphics of procedures within the operational

-control, as specified in Part-ORO.

-Information that enables correlation

-with any associated records stored

-separately from the helicopter.

-12 AOC Aeronautical Messages exchanged in the

-operational control framework of procedures within the

-messages operational control, as specified in

-Part-ORO.

-Information that enables correlation

-with any associated records stored

-separately from the helicopter.

-Definition in EUROCAE ED-112,

-dated March 2003.

-13 Surveillance Downlinked Aircraft As defined in ICAO Annex 10 Volume

-Parameters (DAP) IV (Surveillance systems and ACAS).
+Item No Application Type Messages Comments 3 CPDLC All implemented up and downlink messages to be recorded 4 ADS-C ADS-C reports All contract requests and reports recorded Position reports Only used within FANS 1/A. Mainly used in oceanic and remote areas.
+5 ADS-B Surveillance data Information that enables correlation with any associated records stored separately from the helicopter 6 D-FIS D-FIS is an ATN service.
+All implemented up and downlink messages to be recorded 7 TWIP TWIP messages Terminal weather information for pilots 8 D ATIS ATIS messages Refer to EUROCAE ED-89A, dated December 2003: Data Link Application System Document (DLASD) for the 'ATIS' data link service 9 OCL OCL messages Refer to EUROCAE ED-106A, dated March 2004: Data Link Application System Document (DLASD) for 'Oceanic Clearance' (OCL) data link service 10 DCL DCL messages Refer to EUROCAE ED-85A, dated March 2003: Data Link Application System Document (DLASD) for 'Departure Clearance' data link service 11 Graphics Weather maps & other graphics Graphics exchanged in the framework of procedures within the operational control, as specified in Part-ORO.

+Item No Application Type Messages Comments Information that enables correlation with any associated records stored separately from the helicopter.
+12 AOC Aeronautical operational control messages Messages exchanged in the framework of procedures within the operational control, as specified in Part-ORO.
+Information that enables correlation with any associated records stored separately from the helicopter.
+Definition in EUROCAE ED-112, dated March 2003.
+13 Surveillance Downlinked Aircraft Parameters (DAP) As defined in ICAO Annex 10 Volume IV (Surveillance systems and ACAS).

-AAC aeronautical administrative communications ADS-B automatic dependent surveillance broadcast
+AAC aeronautical administrative communications

+ADS-B automatic dependent surveillance broadcast